masihgh/pussycat/README.md

 # PussyCat ᓚᘏᗢ

 # About PussyCat ᓚᘏᗢ
-lll is a very simple and powerful framework for php and supports MVC structure.
+PussyCat is a very simple and powerful framework for php and supports MVC structure.

 # License
 The PussyCat framework is open-sourced software licensed under the MIT license.